Making Public Benefits More Discoverable

 Helping low-income Americans discover benefits with a streamlined deployment pipeline.

 About a third of Americans are eligible for essential work-support programs like SNAP (foodstamps), Medicaid (healthcare), and Cash Assistance.
 Eligible families are not automatically enrolled in these programs — claiming them requires navigating a constellation of applications and forms administered separately by city, state, and federal agencies.
 This scattered user experience has a negative impact on our communities.
 Every year, more than 103 million Americans leave $80 billion in benefits unclaimed.

 Benefit Kitchen, a small Brooklyn-based startup, provides a to-the-dollar estimate of a family’s benefit eligibility through its screener app.
-A head of household can input information about the household’s demographics, income, and expenses, and get back benefit, budget, and referral information.
+Through its web app, a head of household can input information about the household’s demographics, income, and expenses, and get back benefits, budget, and referral information.

 Benefit Kitchen’s new infrastructure allows them to make updates much more rapidly, reliably, and cost-effectively.